openfoamtutorials/OpenFOAM_Tutorials_/GmshBasic0/README.md

-Making Meshes for OpenFOAM with Gmsh, Part 0
+Making Meshes for OpenFOAM with Gmsh, Part 0: Basic Scripting and Structured Mesh

 DESCRIPTION:
 Here we will make a 2D square mesh and learn the basics of Gmsh scripting.